mongodb-sc/rdbms-comparator/docs/docs/demo.md

 ## Performance Benefits

 A second benefit of the document model is that the reduced need for joins leads to better performance.
-You can retrieve all of the data you need in a single request, instead of having to hit mutliple places on disk and multiple IOPS to get the same data.
+You can retrieve all of the data you need in a single request, instead of having to hit multiple places on disk and multiple IOPS to get the same data.

 To show this, execute some queries against the Customer screen.
 When you first launch the page, it will attempt to find all of the records (essentially a `find({})`) and return them back in a paginated fashion.